msveshnikov/style-scanner/src/Admin.md

 ### handleDelete

 - **Purpose**:
-  Deletes an item (user, presentation, or feedback) from the system using a DELETE API endpoint based on the current `itemToDelete` state.
+  Deletes an item (user, insight, or feedback) from the system using a DELETE API endpoint based on the current `itemToDelete` state.

 - **Implementation Details**: